AndresRodH/CS-Lindenwood/CompilerCompiler/README.md

 ##Instructions
 - Run > 'Make'
 - Run > 'java Parser **_'your_test_file.myl'_**.
 This will spit out assembly code.
 - There are many ways you could do this.
-Simplest would be creating a new .s file, say "**out.s**", and copying the preamble in it.
+Simplest would be creating a new .s file and copying the preamble in it (like "**out.s**", which is already provided).
 Below the preamble, copy what the Parser spit out and paste it.
 - Run > './a.out'.
 Now your program should be running right now.

 Special thanks to Dr. Blythe.